 Marxist-Leninists have used a compelling propaganda tool to replace the bourgeoisie by the dictatorship of the proletariat.
 The end result is that one oppressive hierarchy is simply replaced by another.
 In the end, the everlasting hierarchy survives with a different set of agents.

 Ideology merely uses myth’s seductive powers to propagate its own political ends.
-Nazism, fascism, nationalism and to a certain extent, patriotism, typify the seductive powers decreed in national myths.
-The propagation of these myths take hold of the “masses”.
-They end up subverting the rights of the individual and drag the “people” into patriotic frenzies.
+Nazism, fascism and radical nationalism, typify the seductive powers decreed in national myths.
+The propagation of these myths take hold of the masses.
+They end up subverting the rights of the individual and drag the people into patriotic frenzies.

 Think of the impact that the myth of the superiority of the Aryan race had on Germans in the nineteen-thirties.
 The people of Germany overwhelmingly subscribed to the idea they were superior to other people.
 They blindly believed in the illusion promoted by their leader, with disastrous consequences.
 This resulted in the slaughter of millions of innocent people, and the invasion and destruction of vulnerable countries.

-Such tribal exaltations are detrimental to our world.
-The nuclear arms race that resulted from the blind opposition between the U.S. and the U.S.S.R. can still destroy our world many times over.
-This dynamic, is now seen at work in the war between Christian and Muslim Fundamentalists, which is detrimental to the majority of the population whose tax money is diverted to an expansive war industry rather than economic development.
+Such tribal exaltation are detrimental to our world.
+The nuclear arms race that resulted from the blind opposition between the U.S. vs the U.S.S.R. and currently Russia can still destroy our world many times over.
+This dynamic, is now seen at work in the war which is detrimental to the majority of the population whose tax money is diverted to an expansive war industry rather than economic development.

 As we look around our world, the mythologization seems to have overwhelmed the cultural and political process.
-Especially since a greater number of people have become fragmented, and in some cases denigrated, by the prevailing power of the mass-media.
-TV has now become the new opium of the people.
+Especially since a greater number of people have become fragmented, and in some cases denigrated, by the prevailing power of corporate mass-media.
+It has now become the new opium of the people.

-Like mythical super-heroes, the stars of cinema and TV are beings that are separated from ordinary life by the medium.
-The projected gods and goddesses on the silver screen are but creations of ethereal beings from an “other” world.
+Like mythical super-heroes, the stars of cinema are beings that are separated from ordinary life by the medium.
+The projected gods and goddesses on the screen are but creations of ethereal beings from an-other world.
 Communication with these beings is impossible.
-These heroes live in a “world” inaccessible to the spectator.
+These heroes live in a sphere inaccessible to the spectator.
 They exist according to a different set of rules, where everything is possible.
 Mass-media as a result has become the new vehicle for the supernatural.
 A prerogative formerly held by religion.

-In the early nineteen-nineties, when we first introduced the idea that Superman and other superheroes were part of an American mythology, people were astonished by the idea.
-Yet they understood what we meant by the analogy.
+In the early nineteen-nineties, when I first introduced the idea that Superman and other superheroes were part of an American mythology, people were astonished by the idea.
+Yet they understood what I meant by the analogy.
 Today the mythologizing function of mass-media should not come as a surprise to most.
-But it might still come as a surprise to some if we say that science is heavily involved in the mythologizing process of our “western” culture.
+But it might still come as a surprise to some if we say that science is heavily involved in the mythologizing process of our western culture.

-One could hardly observe a woman wearing a chador in the US, or the rest of the non-Muslim world, before the illegal war on Iraq.
+One could hardly observe a woman wearing a chador in the US, or the rest of the non-Muslim world, before the fabricated reason for the war on Iraq.
 Iraqi women were not constrained to wear the veil prior to the occupation.
 Today the chador is more popular than ever and has become a visible sign of religious resistance and radical Islam.
 It turns out that the war only helped to foster religious fundamentalism on both sides of the conflict: All in the name of God.
-This has had the unfortunate consequence of a polarization of the radical rightwing and leftwing ideologies all over the planet.
+This has had the unfortunate consequence of a polarization of the radical right-wing and left-wing ideologies all over the planet.

 good vs evil